Xetibo/ReSet-Doc/sections/result/plugin_system.typ

 #subsubsection("General Plugin System")

 #subsubsection("Any-Variant")
+in @ExampleAnypattern an Any-Variant via byte vectors is covered.
+For ReSet, a different route was taken to implement the Any variant.
+Instead of converting byte vectors, ReSet utilizes polymorphism with types that implement a specific trait.
+For ReSet this would be implementing the TVariant trait visualized in
+@TVariant.

+#let code = "
+pub trait TVariant: Debug + Any + Send {
+    // enables the type to be converted to the Variant struct fn into_variant(self) -> Variant;
+    // converts the type to a polymorphic unique pointer fn value(&self) -> Box<dyn TVariant>;
+}"

+#align(
+  left, [#figure(
+      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [TVariant trait], )<TVariant>],
+)

+This Trait is combined with the struct shown in @Variant.

+#let code = "
+#[derive(Debug)]
+#[repr(C)]
+pub struct Variant {
+    // converted value
+    value: Box<dyn TVariant>,
+    // rusts type id used to check for valid casts
+    kind: TypeId,
+}"

+#align(
+  left, [#figure(
+      sourcecode(raw(code, lang: "rs")), kind: "code", supplement: "Listing", caption: [Variant struct], )<Variant>],
+)

+Comparing this to a language like Java highlights both the complexity of Rust as well as the clear difference in paradigm.
+In Java, all reference types are linked to a garbage collector as well as equipped with a virtual table, which means that lifetimes, allocation and de-allocation, as well as casting is handled automatically and enforced for all safe Java code.
+With Rust, a garbage collector does not exist, and virtual tables are an opt-in feature, as using by default would introduce performance overhead.
+For the Any variant, this virtual table is desired, as we would like the original value back when calling the "value" function.

+#let code = "
+public interface IAny<T> {
+  // public T into_variant();
+  // This is not necessary as java doesn't support arbitrary interface
+  // implementation for existing types. public T value();
+}

+public class IntAny implements IAny<Integer> {
+  private Integer value;

+  public IntAny(Integer value) {
+    this.value = value;
+  }

+  @Override
+  public Integer value() {
+    return this.value;
+  }
+}"

+#align(
+  left, [#figure(
+      sourcecode(raw(code, lang: "java")), kind: "code", supplement: "Listing", caption: [Any variant in Java], )<any_java>],
+)

+When comparing @Variant and @any_java, there is also the use of the unique pointer Box<\T\> in Rust.
+This unique pointer is used to ensure that the Any variant will always have the same allocation size.
+Omitting this pointer would enforce that the values within the variant are stored inside the variant struct without indirection.
+Given different possible value types, Rust could no longer determine the size of a specific variant at compile time, hence a pointer is used to mimick the behavior of Java (enforcement of references).

 #subsubsection("Security")
 The initial idea of the ReSet plugin system was to reduce the attack vector by